YeShuzhan/PrivSTD/Readme.md

 This is a description of the code used for the experiments described in the paper entitled *PrivSTD: Differentially Private Spatio-temporal Trajectory Density Data Publication*.
 The code is available at [4open.science](https://github.com/YeShuzhan/PrivSTD).

-We evaluated our differentially **Priv**ate **S**patio-temporal  **T**rajectory **D**ensity data publication method (PrivSTD) and other methods published recently, e.g., UG,AG,AHP,MWEM,PrivBayes,HB-Striped,VDR,  in terms of effectiveness and efficiency for spatio-temporal trajectory density data publication.
+We evaluated our differentially **Priv**ate **S**patio-temporal  **T**rajectory **D**ensity data publication method (PrivSTD) and other methods published recently, e.g., UG, AG, AHP, MWEM, PrivBayes, HB-Striped, VDR,  in terms of effectiveness and efficiency for spatio-temporal trajectory density data publication.
 The publications of comparing methods are shown in Table 1.

 **Table** **1**: The original papers information of community search algorithms